PayDock/mobile-sdk-doc/setup/installation.md

 Before you can access the MobileSDK, you need to:

-1. Create a **Private-Token** for your merchant account.
-This is your authentication, enabling you to access the MobileSDK private GitLab repository's package registry, which is where the dependencies for the MobileSDK are located.
+1. Create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) on your Github account.
+This is your authentication, enabling you to access the MobileSDK through Github's repository package registry.
+The package registry is where the dependencies for the MobileSDK are located.

+2. Replace the `<username>` in the instructions with your Github username.

-2. Replace `<private_token>` in the instructions with the **Private-Token** you have created in the previous step.
+3. Replace the `<access_token>` in the instructions with the **Personal Access Token** you have created in step 1.

 The following examples in both Groovy and Kotlin demonstrate how this looks like.